August 20, 2013 / Gold-filled Info

 • A fire where the structure filled with smoke caused blackening.

 • Use in permanent jewelry.
 We do not recommend gold-filled for permanent jewelry.
-Layered metals are not a good choice for extreme wear and chemical exposure that can occur when jewelry is on your body 24/7 for months or years.
+Layered metals are not a good choice for extreme wear and chemical exposure that can occur when an item is on your body 24/7 for months or years.
 Choose solid alloys such as 14k gold or sterling silver instead.
 If discoloration or tarnish occurs, these materials can be cleaned and maintained.

 These are extreme conditions.
 However, it has made me think twice about breathing the air in nail salons.
 With normal wear, gold-filled usually just requires light surface cleaning with an untreated cloth or mild soapy water.
-LEARN MORE ABOUT CLEANING GOLD-FILLED JEWELRY >>

 6. Can you be allergic to gold-filled?